Syn-tiger-360/Syn-tiger-360/Readme.md

 ![More Animals 360° Rotations](assets/more_animals.gif)

+### Download Dataset
+The raw video dataset is available in [Google Drive](https://drive.google.com/file/d/1pK4n_eP-g8cGR9JTlH_3kcauN68ZSLbv/view).

 If you have any questions, encounter issues, or want to contribute, please feel free to raise an issue!
 [Open an Issue](https://github.com/qsong/syn-tiger-360/issues/new)

-Please also feel free to email me at syn_tiger_360@163.com if you have any questions.
+Please also feel free to email me at syn_tiger_360@yeah.net if you have any questions.